German Court Convicts Soccer Fans

 Nov.
 09, 1999

-ESSEN, Germany (AP) _ A German court convicted four soccer fans today in the near-fatal beating of a French police officer at last year's World Cup and handed down sentences ranging from 3 1/2 to 10 years in prison.
+ESSEN, Germany (AP) _ Four soccer hooligans were convicted today of the near-fatal beating of a French police officer at last year's World Cup and were given sentences ranging from 3 1/2 to 10 years in prison.

 Andre Zawacki, 28, was convicted of attempted murder and sentenced to 10 years.
-Prosecutors accused him of causing the most serious injuries to the French officer, Daniel Nivel, by smashing his head with a metal rod.
+Prosecutors accused him of causing the most serious injuries to the French officer, Daniel Nivel, by beating him on the head with a metal rod.

-Nivel, 44, was in court today along with his wife, Lorette, and one of their two sons.
+Nivel was in court along with his wife, Lorette, and one of their two sons for the verdict.

-Hundreds of German soccer fans were in Lens, France, on June 21 for the sold-out match between Germany and Yugoslavia.
+Hundreds of German hooligans were in Lens for the sold-out match between Germany and Yugoslavia.
 Despite heavy police security, the situation became chaotic after the game ended in a 2-2 draw.
 As French officers sought to push back the hooligans, one group slipped into a side street where Nivel was posted with two other police.

-The next day, a photo of Nivel lying unconscious in a pool of blood hit newspapers around the world, shocking billions of fans following soccer's premier event and casting a pall over the rest of the games.
+The next day, a photo of Nivel lying unconscious in a pool of blood hit newspapers around the world, casting a pall over the rest of the games.

-Another German suspect, 28-year-old Markus Warnecke, was arrested in France and faces trial there.
+Another German suspect, 28-year-old Markus Warnecke, was arrested in France and faces a trial there.